-For a Building Emergency or and In-Suite Emergency please call the appropriate number listed above.
+For a Building Emergency or an In-Suite Emergency please call the appropriate number listed below.

-\\NOTE\\ Unless service is an emergency, all service requests should be made in writing and sent to our office.
-The business address is noted on the service request form.
-This will enable us to respond to your requests in a fair equitable manner.
-Please refrain from giving your service request to your sales representative or our construction personnel.
+\\NOTE\\ Unless service is an emergency; all service requests should be made in writing via mail, fax, email or by using the service request form on our website.
+Please refrain from giving your service request to your sales representative or our construction personnel